Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 ## Feature Pin Code
 The application provides a pin code functionality.
 Initially there is a create pin button, which navigates you to the `CreatePinPage`.
 There you can enter and then confirm the pin that you chose.
 Then a change pin button is displayed, from you are navigate to the `UpdatePinPage`, where you can enter the current pin and then enter and confirm the new pin.
 After a pin is created and saved, on the `UpdatePinPage` there is a biometrics button, from which you can enable usage of biometrics.
 On app restart, you are navigated to the `VerifyPinPage` where you can either authenticate with a pin or with biometrics.
 There is a session timeout listener, which navigates you to the `VerifyPinPage` after a configurable amount of inactivity time and after a configurable amount of time, when the app has been in background mode.
+For more info please visit [widget_toolkit_pin](https://pub.dev/packages/widget_toolkit_pin)

 ## Next Steps